Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

 \subsection{Flow of the renormalisation group}

 Recall the infinite volume limit of the renormalisation group maps $\Phi_{j+1,\infty}$ discussed below Proposition~\ref{prop:consistency}.
 We equip $\cKbulk_{j}(\Z^{d})$ with the norm $\|K\|_{j}$ defined by \eqref{e:K-norm}.
+This space is now infinite dimensional, but it is clear that it is still complete as a normed space, i.e., a Banach space.
+Moreover, by the consistency of the finite volume renormalisation group maps (Proposition~\ref{prop:consistency}), the estimates given in Theorem~\ref{thm:step} also hold for the infinite volume limit.
 Next we study the iteration of the renormalisation group maps as a dynamical system.
 In what follows $K_0=0$ means $K_0(X)=1_{X=\varnothing}$ for $X\in\cP_j$.